 America's favorite team representing America's favorite past time.
 The New York Yankees have characterized a lot of things that people, American and overseas, have long associated with the U.S.'s superior athletes.
 Celebrity.
 Success.
 Greed.
 Capitalism.
 Scandal.
-However, the cultural impact the Yankees have is unmatched in all of sports.
-And if that impact had one symbolic relic someone would preserve, it would be the Yankee fitted.
+However, the cultural impact the Yankees have is unmatched.
+And if that impact had one symbolic relic, it would be the Yankee fitted.

 The significance of the Yankee fitted has had a monumental involvement in many facets of fashion, style, and culture for almost half a century, even as that world itself has gone through uncountable evolution cycles.
 What has changed about the Yankee fitted significantly over that time span is how people interpret it.
 The way they wear it.
 The color or elemental details of it.
 How to make it their own.
 So, we wanted to make sure we brought some of those unspoken rules to life with this guide covering how to properly wear a New York Yankee fitted.

 If you didn’t follow rule #1 correctly, do not fret, young padawan.
 Should you be right on the outskirts of too small or too big, there is a fairly simple trick to ensure it resizes to your domepiece.
-If it’s too big, wet the interior sweatband, but without damaging the exterior fabric, and then blow dry it to shrink the size down a bit.
+If it’s too big and you need to shrink the fitted hat, just wet the interior sweatband, but without damaging the exterior fabric, and then blow dry it to shrink the size down a bit.
 Too small?
 Do the exact same thing, but instead of blow drying, put the hat on while sweatband is still damp to help it stretch a bit.
 Science, dog.

 Don't be Afraid to Switch up the Color, but Keep the Emblem White